SAINT-GOBAINTour Saint-Gobain12 place de l'Iris92400 CourbevoieFRANCE

 “All of these observations led me (along with a team of designers) to imagine different user habits for Versâtis, a 3-in-1 table designed for this new lifestyle” Hélène Subremon adds.
 Simultaneously a hob, a trendy ceramic worktop, and a smart workspace, the Versâtis island from EuroKera breaks down the boundaries between living room and dining table, revealing a fun space that’s made for socializing.

-Other solutions can change the layout of the space, like screens and removable partitions.
+When the occupancy of the house changes, when everyone is looking for a space to work in, other clever ideas can be used to rearrange the space, such as folding screens or removable partitions.
 To that end, the Placo© translucent or plaster partitions provide a playful solution: in a bedroom they can screen a rainwater shower, or at half-height in a doorway they form a division from the living room.

 Aware of new family configurations, housing industry players are now designing transformative housing with variable layouts.
 Here, a loggia can be partitioned off to create an office space.
 There, a dressing room that can become an extension to the living room...
 The advantage?
 Everything is planned – partitions, drainage – to make the transformation a breeze!